 Consumer Discretionary Sector.
-Your trust may invest significantly in securities of consumer discretionary companies.
+The E-Commerce Ecosystem Trust invests significantly in securities of companies in the consumer discretionary sector.
 These companies, which include retailers, media companies and consumer services companies, provide non-essential goods and services directly to consumers.
 General risks of these companies include the general state of the economy, interest rates, intense competition, and consumer confidence and preferences.
 Success of these companies may depend heavily on disposable household income and consumer spending, and a decline in the economy which results in a reduction of consumers' disposable income can negatively impact spending habits, thereby negatively impacting companies in this sector.
 Competitiveness in the retail industry will require large capital outlays for the installation of automated checkout equipment to control inventory, track the sale of items and gauge the success of sales campaigns.
 Companies in this sector may be subject to severe competition which may have an adverse impact on their profitability.
 Changes in demographics and consumer tastes can also affect the demand for, and the success of, consumer discretionary products in the marketplace.

 Information Technology Sector.
-Your trust may invest significantly in securities of information technology companies.
-Technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
-Technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
-Technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant declines in their share value.
+The Argus Modern Innovators Trust invests significantly in securities of companies in the information technology sector.
+Information technology companies are generally subject to the risks of rapidly changing technologies; short product life cycles; fierce competition; aggressive pricing; frequent introduction of new or enhanced products; the loss of patent, copyright and trademark protections; cyclical market pat-terns; evolving industry standards; and frequent new product introductions.
+Information technology companies may be smaller and less experienced companies, with limited product lines, markets or financial resources.
+Information technology company stocks may experience extreme price and volume fluctuations that are often unrelated to their operating performance, and may experience significant declines in their share value.

 MODERN INNOVATORS.
-Your trust may invest significantly in securities of companies that defined by Argus as "modern innovators".
+The Argus Modern Innovators Trust invests significantly in securities of companies that defined by Argus as "modern innovators".
 These companies often focus on introducing new products, improving products and processes, entering new markets and disrupting industries.
 In order to innovate new products and processes, these companies face uncertain returns and substantial research and development costs.
 The creation of a new product may also potentially cannibalize profits of the company's other products and can reduce product life cycles.
 Furthermore, these companies face the risk of rapid changes in technology and consumer behavior along with intense competition.
 After incurring the initial research and development costs, a company's new product may fail because competitors went to market faster or the market's general disinterest in the innovation.
 These companies also face potential difficulty of enforcing patents against competitors replicating their innovation.
 Modern innovative companies may also be operating ahead of the existing regulatory mandate and run the risk of changing regulation in the future.

 E-COMMERCE INDUSTRY.
-Your trust may invest significantly in securities of companies in the E-Commerce industry.
+The E-Commerce Ecosystem Trust invests significantly in securities of companies in the E-Commerce industry.
 Companies in the E-Commerce industry are involved in the full cycle of buying and selling of goods and services electronically.
 These companies are generally subject to the risks of rapidly changing technologies, short product life cycles, fierce competition, aggressive pricing, frequent introduction of new or enhanced products and services, cyclical market patterns, evolving industry standards, decreased demand and the loss of patent, copyright and trademark protections.
 Air freight and logistics companies may also be affected by decreased demand for freight and logistics services.
 Industrial REITs may be subject to fluctuating occupancy and rent levels of real estate and changes in interest rates and tax rates.